 Don’t make it easy for squirrels to get on your roof and into the attic or chimney.
 Keep all tree limbs growing over or near the roof to within about 8-10 feet of the edge of the roof.
 This will prevent squirrels from jumping from the tree limbs onto your roof.
 Also, squirrels love to hang around bird feeders.
 If you see squirrels near your bird feeder, it might be necessary to remove the feeders.

+Are you wondering who to call for squirrels in the attic or elsewhere in your home?
 If you find that squirrels have already moved in, you should contact animal control specialists immediately.
 You could be at risk for hundreds or thousands of dollars of damage to your home.
 If you allow squirrels to take up residence in your attic you could wake up to new residents in your living space.
 Squirrels won’t confine themselves to just your attic.
 If you think you might be dealing with a squirrel infestation, take care of the problem sooner rather than later.
 Get in touch with your local pest removal professionals to have them inspect your property and make their recommendations.